Rumi Chunara

 Publications | Group | Teaching | Awards | Press

-In recent years, I have collaborated and developed a body of work related to cardiovascular disease (JACC 2023, Prog Card Dis 2023, Prev Med 2022) and best practices for teaching in Health Data Science (Harvard Data Sci Review 2022, Lancet Global Health 2023).
-Please see my google scholar page for a full list of publications.
+In recent years, I have also developed a body of work related to cardiovascular disease (JACC 2023, Prog Card Dis 2023, Prev Med 2022) and best practices for teaching in Health Data Science (Harvard Data Sci Review 2022, Lancet Global Health 2023).
+Please see my Google Scholar page for a full list of publications.

 *Updates*